soltanoff/ard_libs/gsm/README.md

-# GSM module: for any device supporting the command.
+# GSM module: for any device supporting the AT command.

 I'm use for testing A6 GSM.
 A6 GSM  is introduced by the makers of ESP8266 , AI-THINKER.